If you are wondering “What do I need for a newborn?” then you are in the right place!

 Don’t let your well-intentioned baby shower guests left to guess at what you want.
 Put everything you need AND want on the registry, and you’ll be so surprised at what people get for you!

 New Baby Checklist: Newborn Must Haves for an Amazing Experience

 I put this list of newborn baby must haves together and ran it by several of my mom friends to make sure they agreed.
-I feel really confident in this list of things you need for your first baby.
+I feel really confident in this list of main things you need for your 1st baby.

-This list consists of infant care items that, if they are not purchased before the baby arrives, you might have to run out at a very inconvenient time to purchase when they finally realize they need or want them.
-(We had to do this after our first baby was born – not the most convenient situation to be in! lol)
+This list consists of infant care items that, if they are not purchased before the baby arrives, you might have to run out at a very inconvenient time to purchase when you finally realize they need or want them.
+(We had to do this after our first baby was born – not the most convenient situation to be in!
+LOL)